 Children of 7-10 years of age have acquired some life experience already.
 They have certain relationships with the world established by this age.
-If children grew in the atmosphere of love, attended such classes, they are open and well disposed to learning ethical principles which can be understood at the age of 7-10.
+If children grew in the atmosphere of love and attended such classes, they are open and well disposed to learning ethical principles that can be understood at the age of 7-10.

 If, on the other hand, children grew in the atmosphere of negative emotions, by this age they may have built a “protection” against the world which cannot satisfy their natural need of being loved.

 Manifestations of this “protection” can be various.
 They are — apathy, lack of interest in the surroundings, defiant behavior (hypercompensation of the inferiority complex), etc.